Call Me MISTER: Mentors Instructing Students Toward Effective Role Models

 - Submit the following application materials to Dr. Jerome Christia, Coastal Carolina University, P.O.
 Box 1954, Conway, SC 29528:

-- Two typed letters of recommendation: one letter from a high school teacher, guidance counselor, or principal at the high school from which the diploma is earned and one letter from a person of the student's choice who can describe the student's involvement in the community and/or potential for entering the teaching profession.
+b.
+Two letters of recommendation: one letter from an educator or administrator representing the last school attended and one letter from a person of the student's choice who can describe the student's involvement in the community and/or potential for entering the teaching profession.

-- A signed statement certifying that the student is from an underserved, underprivileged or economically disadvantaged background or area.
+e.
+A signed statement from a counselor or school official certifying that the student is from an underserved, underprivileged or economically disadvantaged background or area.

 - You must also complete the FAFSA (Free Application for Federal Student Aid).
 More information is available at http://www.coastal.edu/financialaid/.

 How can I learn more about the academic programs?